Updated: Feb 7

 Small intestinal bacterial overgrowth (SIBO) happens as a result of an abnormal increase in the amount of bacteria in the small intestine--particularly types that are not usually found in a certain part of the small intestine.
 Symptoms of SIBO may include excessive bloating, gas, constipation and/or diarrhea related to bacteria fermentation.

-Gastrointestinal symptoms such as bloating, gas, abdominal pain, or irregular bowel habits that have not been resolved otherwise is another indication to try the low-FODMAP diet.
+Gastrointestinal symptoms such as bloating, gas, abdominal pain, or irregular bowel habits that have not been resolved or received a formal diagnosis.

 What is the Low-FODMAP Diet?